You are currently viewing English Phrases Starting with ‘I’

 Origin:

-The idiom comes from the word "synchronize," meaning to operate at the same time or rate.
+The phrase comes from the word "synchronize," meaning to operate at the same time or rate.
 The phrase "in sync" started being used in the 20th century, particularly with regard to music and dance, to refer to coordinated movements.

 Meaning: